An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

 - There are four contact hours per week: three language classes and an oral class with a native speaker.

-- A set of Course Materials is available for purchase from UniPrint or downloadable from Blackboard.
+A set of course materials are available for purchase from UniPrint or downloadable from Blackboard.
 The "French Grammar" handbook is recommended and may be purchased from UniPrint or the relevant chapters downloaded from Blackboard.

 - Graduate Attributes Emphasised